-We are committed to you.
+We are committed to every one of you who works hard to educate our children.
 We are committed to giving you the tools you need and the pay you deserve.
 But the commitment can't end there.

 We must make every effort to ensure our children also have the tools and the resources they need to succeed.
 The economy of our region is changing rapidly.
 What has historically been an agricultural-based economy is moving toward more of a technology-based economy.
 In this new century, business will be borderless and wireless.